Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 Marston nods curtly.
 “Then we proceed to preliminary questions.”

-Rourke uncaps his pen, already knowing the first question.
+Rourke uncaps his pen.
+I know the first question before she asks it.
 It’s always the same: motive, influence, money.
 They’ll circle those three words until lunch.
-He glances sideways at Michael Stewart.
-The kid’s posture is soldier-straight, face unreadable, but his hand rests flat on the table—steady.
-That’s good.
+Rourke glances sideways at me.
+I keep my posture soldier-straight, face unreadable, hand flat on the table—steady.
 Stay silent, stay calm.

 Marston begins, “Counsel, can you confirm whether your client’s relationship with the Matsuda Industrial Group constitutes a sponsorship arrangement?”

 “No, Doctor,” Rourke replies.
-“It constitutes friendship, mentorship, and the occasional rescue from uni (sea urchin roe — specifically the reproductive organs that many Japanese prize and foreigners generally avoid).
+“It constitutes friendship, mentorship, and the occasional rescue from uni.”
+He pauses, lets the word land.
+“Sea urchin roe—specifically the reproductive organs that many Japanese prize and foreigners generally avoid.
 None of which appears in your bylaws.”

 A ripple of restrained laughter moves through the panel.
 Marston’s jaw tightens.